Digital-Placemaking/kinesis-iq-frontend/README.md

 ### Authentication and Authorization

-Authentication is handled by Supabase Auth, integrated via Next.js middleware and server components.
+Authentication is handled by **Supabase Auth**, integrated via Next.js middleware and server components.
+The system supports two authentication flows:

+1. **Admin Authentication** (Supabase Auth):

+   - Email/password authentication
+   - OAuth providers (Google) for admin account creation
+   - Password reset via email links
+   - Session management via cookies

+2. **Tenant Email Collection** (Direct Google OAuth):
+   - Direct Google OAuth for collecting visitor emails
+   - Does NOT create Supabase Auth users
+   - Stores emails in `email_opt_ins` table
+   - Allows visitors to skip surveys if email already exists

 When a user accesses protected routes, the middleware checks for an active session and redirects unauthenticated users to the login page.

 The application uses role-based access control (RBAC) with three roles:

 - **Owner** - Full access to all tenant features, can manage staff and settings
-- **Admin** - Administrative access, can manage most tenant settings (currently same as owner)
+- **Admin** - Administrative access, can manage most tenant settings
 - **Staff** - Limited access, can only view issued coupons

 Roles are stored in the `staff` table and associated with users via the `user_id` foreign key.
 Server actions and page components use the tenant-scoped Supabase client to enforce role-based permissions.